Starting a new journey can be daunting. We hope these Frequently Asked Questions will help you to make the right decisions.

 I am new to yoga - where should I start?
-The best place to start is with our beginners classes - Introductory Level Iyengar Yoga (Tuesday evenings 7.45pm), Vinyasa Flow for Beginners (Wednesday evening 6.15pm) or Hatha Yoga for Beginners (Thursday evening 7.45pm).
+The best place to start is with our beginners classes - Introductory Level Iyengar Yoga (Tuesday evenings 7.45pm), Vinyasa Flow for Beginners (Wednesday evening 6.15pm) or Hatha Yoga for Beginners (Monday & Thursday evenings 7.45pm).
 To find out more abut these different styles, please go here.
 You could also come along to Simple Yoga (Friday mornings 9.45am) and depending on your reasons for trying yoga you might also benefit from trying some of our gentler classes such as Restorative Yoga (Wednesday evenings 7.30pm) and The Restoration Hour (Friday evenings 8pm)

 The best way forward is to do the following: Step 1.
 Discuss it with your GP.
 While yoga can be therapeutic not all classes may suit everyone so make sure you know what kind of movements are allowed for your body at this time and what you should avoid.
 Step 2.
 Please make sure you fill in a registration form on your first visit to the centre which gives you the opportunity to let us know about any health issues and will support us to direct you to the right classes.

 Do you have parking space?
 We have ample parking for bicycles and three spaces for cars outside the front of the main building.
 Across the road we now also have 2 - 3 more parking spaces which you are welcome to use.
-For the time being, roadside parking at Hawthorn Way is free.
+Parking along Hawthorn Way is free but please be mindful of the local residents driveways.

 What should I wear?
 Anything that is comfortable and easy to move about in.
 Soft and stretchy fabric – any tracksuit trousers or leggings with a vest or t-shirt - will do.
 Yoga is done barefoot so there is no need to worry about shoes either.
 (However、 if you feel very uncomfortable without socks we’d recommend to look out for ‘yoga socks’ – the ones that look like foot gloves with a compartment for each toe and with griping soles to prevent slipping).

 Do I need a mat?
-You only need to bring your own mat for the Hot Yoga classes.
-Otherwise our studio is fully equipped with mats and other props like blocks, bolsters, straps, blankets etc. – just come along!
+Our studio is fully equipped with mats and other props like blocks, bolsters, straps, blankets etc.

 But I’m not flexible, can I still do yoga?!
 Yes.
 In fact, if you are not flexible we would recommend that you do some yoga!
 While the media is full of people turning themselves into pretzels this is just one tiny facet of the universe of yoga.
 Yoga is many things.
 One of the core texts, Bhagavad Gita, says: ‘yoga is the journey of the self through the self to the self’.
 You don’t need to be flexible to journey through yourself!
 Yoga creates inner awareness of your body and mind, promotes discipline and courage… the traditional goal of yoga is to reach enlightenment!
 In modern classes we do stretch and strengthen ourselves, sometimes in a gymnastic way, but the goal is not to show what you can do but to find out for yourself what you can do – or what you can’t do, or what happens to your mind if you can or can’t… As long as you can breathe you can do yoga.
 And if you’d like to become more flexible, do come and do some yoga, mindfully, and one day you may surprise yourself!